Lyquix/php-git-deploy/README.md

 ## Security Considerations

+You must keep in mind that this script can be dangerous if misused or abused.
+We recommend the following security considerations, specially for your production environment:

-* Treat the ACCESS_TOKEN the same way you would treat a password: choose a long and hard-to-guess string, and keep it secret.
+* Treat the access token the same way you would treat a password: choose a long and hard-to-guess string, and keep it secret.
-* Ideally, the deploy script is accessible through an SSL connection (HTTPS), to minimize the risk of the ACCESS_TOKEN being intercepted.
+* Make sure the deploy script is accessible through an SSL-protected connection (HTTPS), this will protect the the access token being intercepted.
+* For your production environment, configure only one branch (e.g. master).
+Even if a 3rd party can get ahold of your access token, they will not be able to change branches, and it is unlikely they can guess a specific commit hash.
-* The script doesn't include any sanitation rules for the parameters that are read from the request because all of them pass through validation from configuration settings.
+* The script doesn't include any sanitation for the parameters that are read from the request.
+This is because the access token and branch names must match the values in the configuration file, and the commit hash must match a commit from the repo in the specified branch.
 If the values cannot be validated the script stops.
-Let me know if there is anything else that can be done to make this script more secure.
+* The script creates a lock file that is used to ensure that only one instance of the script is running at a given time.
+This prevents multiple git, rsync, and delete operations from being executed in parallel, and helps protect againts a DoD-type of abuse.
+* The script usage of the latest version deployed to determine what files to delete, and the use of rsync, help protect against performance and load issues that could be caused by rapid firing of the script.

 ## Acknowledgements & References